rxue/daybook/books/programming/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH05BeingAWebAppAttributesAndListeners/README.md

 The only one `init` method of `HttpServlet` you need to *override* is the one with *no-arg*

+p/156 (pdf p/181)

+introductive question on `ServletContext` : we might use the email all over the application, how?

-## Context init parameters to the rescue
+## Context init parameters to the rescue [p/157 (pdf p182)]
 context parameters are **available to the entire webapp**, not just a single servlet

 ```